 Primary Prevention of Cervical Cancer Through Human Papillomavirus (HPV) Vaccination: The HPV Vaccine Trials

 The HPV vaccines, co-invented by NCI researchers, have been proven safe and effective and have been in use for nearly two decades.
-Despite availability, uptake in the United States and elsewhere is unacceptably low.
+Despite availability, uptake in the United States and elsewhere was unacceptably low.
 DCEG and Costa Rican researchers discovered that one dose might provide adequate protection through the long-term follow-up of HPV-vaccinated women aged 18–25 years in the original Costa Rica HPV Vaccine Trial (CVT).

-Wide-spread adoption of a single-dose HPV vaccine schedule would facilitate dramatic increases to global uptake.
+Wide-spread adoption of a single-dose HPV vaccine schedule would facilitate dramatic increases in global uptake.
 New randomized studies were needed to provide actionable evidence required to change vaccine policy.

 Research continues in the CVT to document durability of single- and multiple-dose HPV vaccine regimens.
 This unique opportunity is possible thanks to the collaboration with Costa Rica, ACIB-FUNIN (acibfunin.com), and continued support of the NCI Intramural Research Program.